-The key Dynamic Media Classic workflow steps are:
+The key Adobe Dynamic Media Classic workflow steps are:

-Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.
-For more information, see About rich media.
+Create rich media - Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.

-Publish assets to the Dynamic Media Classic Saas network, as well as monitor the status of assets when they are published, administer user rights, and maintain security.
+Publish and administer - Publish assets to the Adobe Dynamic Media Classic SaaS network.
+Monitor the status of assets when they are published.
+Administer user rights and maintain security.

-Deliver media from Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
-Dynamic Media Classic provides you with a URL for each asset.
+Serve - Deliver media from Adobe Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
+Adobe Dynamic Media Classic provides you with a URL for each asset.
 After you publish the asset, the URL becomes active.

-Dynamic Media Classic is fundamentally different from other systems because you can use Dynamic Media Classic to deliver media dynamically from single master assets and URL calls.
+Adobe Dynamic Media Classic is fundamentally different from other systems because you can use Adobe Dynamic Media Classic to deliver media dynamically from single primary assets and URL calls.

-The URL strings you generate with Dynamic Media Classic include instructions that tell the server how to display the asset when it is delivered.
-For example, the same master image can be delivered in different sizes, formats, weights, colors, and zoom views.
-As part of building and publishing media assets with Dynamic Media Classic, you visually configure the effects.
-In so doing, you create the URL calls that correctly tell the server how to present your master asset to applications.
+The URL strings that you generate with Adobe Dynamic Media Classic include instructions that tell the server how to display the asset when it is delivered.
+For example, the same primary image can be delivered in different sizes, formats, weights, colors, and zoom views.
+As part of building and publishing media assets with Adobe Dynamic Media Classic, you visually configure the effects.
+In doing so, you create the URL calls that correctly tell the server how to present your primary asset to applications.

-The images that Dynamic Media Classic generates dynamically are cache-friendly; in most cases, they are JPEG images with unique URL calls that identify them.
+The images that Adobe Dynamic Media Classic generates dynamically are cache-favorable; usually, they are JPEG images with unique URL calls that identify them.
 The images are delivered on the content delivery network (CDN), a system of servers that are networked together on the Internet to deliver content faster.
 The images are distributed from servers located globally, and then to computers.
 When implementing a caching mechanism using any CDN vendor, you simply change the server name to point to the CDN-enabled Dynamic Media Image Server.
-All Dynamic Media Classic editions include bundled CDN caching.
+All Adobe Dynamic Media Classic editions include bundled CDN caching.